STIXProject/stix-ramrod/docs/updates/cybox/cybox_2.0_to_2.0.1.rst

 CybOX v2.0.1 was a bugfix release made to CybOX v2.0.
-As such, the change set is small and translation is a simple process.
+The number of changes made to the schema were minimal.

 General Updates
 ^^^^^^^^^^^^^^^